radiantearth/stac-spec/overview.md

 A STAC Collection extends the core fields of the Catalog construct to provide additional metadata to describe the set of Items it contains.
-The required fields are fairly minimal - it inherits the 4 required Catalog fields (id, description, stac_version and links), and adds license and extents.
+The required fields are fairly minimal - it includes the 4 required Catalog fields (id, description, stac_version and links), and adds license and extents.
 But there are a number of other common fields defined in the spec, and more common fields are also defined in [STAC extensions](extensions/).
 These serve as basic metadata, and ideally Collections also link to fuller metadata (ISO 19115, etc) when it is available.